How can you tell whether what you read online is accurate? Read this free lesson on how to judge online information.

 In order to get the most reliable information, it's best to stick to unbiased sources.
 News organizations, encyclopedias, and other sources have traditionally tried to stay unbiased.
 This helps them build a reputation as a trusted source.

 Most websites don't try to stay unbiased like a newspaper would.
-And that's okay for casual web browsing.
+And that's OK for casual web browsing.
 However, if you're trying to find reliable information, it can be a real problem.
 For example, if a news blog is biased, it may distort the story or leave out important information.

 Every web address has a top-level domain.
 Some common examples are .com, .org, .gov, and .edu, although there are many more.

 Many websites will include a date at the top or bottom of an article.
 This can tell you how current the information is.
 For some subjects (such as biographies of historical figures), this may not matter as much.
-However, for technology, news, politics, and other subjects, it may be very important to have the most current information available.
+However, for technology, news, politics, and other subjects, it may be important to have the most current information available.

 In the example below, the article is talking about an older version of the iPad, so it may not be relevant if you're thinking of buying a new one.